Frequency of credit scores: Monthly

 However, since this review originally was published, IdentityIQ has partnered with antivirus maker Bitdefender to offer very good security software for just a couple of bucks more per month.
 IdentityIQ also ended the practice of sending ads to customers' phones.

 For pure identity protection, you'd be better off with IdentityForce UltraSecure + Credit, which offers many more features for less cost.
-Yet no other service offers monthly credit reports at IdentityIQ's price.
+Yet none of its rivals among the best identity theft protection services offers monthly credit reports at IdentityIQ's price.

 Read on for the rest of our IdentityIQ review.